sztupy/kossuth-map/README.md

 ### Points furthest away in Great Britain from a pub

 Also it's widely known that there are a lot of pubs in the UK.
-However there's not that many of them in the Highlands, you can be 94km from one if you go to the right spot.
-The best you can do is 18km in Wales, and 12.5km in England.
+However there's not that many of them in the Highlands, you can actually be 72km from one if you go to the right spot (or, if you include Hirta Isle the distance is 80km).

+The best you can do is 13km in Wales, and 11.8km in England (excluding Lundi Isle where it's 26km).

 Large resolution map:
 ![GB Pubs](https://raw.githubusercontent.com/sztupy/kossuth-map/master/images/gb_pubs.jpg)